STUDENT LEADERS AS AGENTS OF CHANGE

 Project Green Course is an interactive, interdisciplinary virtual course for Undergraduate, Master’s, law and PhD students to explore climate and social justice, sustainability, advocacy, and public health.
 In the fall of 2021, an inaugural class of emerging leaders from around the world have engaged with and learned from each other, academics, speakers, mentors and innovators throughout this independent study.

-The Course will facilitate deep discussion, meaningful reflection and solutions-focused thinking to activate voices and actualize potential.
-Participants will benefit from a dynamic educational experience, gaining knowledge and skill sets with widespread application and value, These learnings will be put into practice through a final climate action group project with real world impact
+The 15-week curriculum broadens perspectives on key environmental and social justice topics, illustrates the intersections vital to this work, and sharpens critical thinking, leadership, communication and professional skills — to propel agents of change with passion, purpose and power.
+PGCourse facilitates deep discussion, meaningful reflection and solutions-based thinking to activate voices and actualize potential.
+Participants benefit from a dynamic educational experience, gaining knowledge and skill sets with widespread application and value.
+These learnings are put into practice through final Climate Action Projects with real world and ongoing impact.

 PROJECT GREEN COURSE CURRICULUM

 “Access to high quality education moves people from one stage of life to another.
 Once you can read and write you are empowered to know more, grow and develop an informed perspective of the world.” – Yaw Agyeman Boafo, Ph.D, University of Ghana

 empower our generation to change the world.”

 Simon Fraser University

 Tara has a Ph.D. in Geography and is a lecturer in Geography and Environmental Science at Simon Fraser University in British Columbia, Canada.
 She has multidisciplinary interests that are bound by the common thread of human-environment interactions, and has published research on climate change impacts and adaptation, development impacts on coastal environments, and forest fragmentation patterns in Canada.